WHY ONE NEEDS TO DO RAINWATER HARVESTING?

 MAKING USE OF THE FILTERS:

-This is a simple technology where rainwater is allowed to pass through filters in order to rid it of particles.
+This is a simple technology where rainwater is allowed to pass through filters to rid it of particles.
 While it will take out the particles, it should not be used as the only method as it may not cleanse the water from unseen germs or contamination.

 Why one needs to implement Rainwater harvesting in Bangalore?